hashchange/jquery.promises/README.md

 ## What are $.Promises?

 The `$.Promises` object is a convenience wrapper around arrays of jQuery Deferreds or promises.
-It helps to collect Deferreds and add new ones later on, to delay their resolution and pass them to [`$.when`][jquery-when] even before all Deferreds of the collection are set up.
+It helps you to collect Deferreds and add new ones later on, to delay their resolution and pass them to [`$.when`][jquery-when] even before all Deferreds of the collection are set up.

 In short, a `$.Promises` collection provides an an easy-to-read API for managing related Deferreds as a group, and for controlling their behaviour.

 ## Dependencies and setup

 jQuery.Promises is an extension for jQuery and requires jQuery 1.6.0 or newer.
-Include jquery.promises.js after jQuery is available.
+Include jquery.promises.js after jQuery is ready.

-The stable version of Backbone.Declarative.Views is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]), including an AMD build ([dev][dist-amd-dev], [prod][dist-amd-prod]).
+The stable version of jQuery.Promises is available in the `dist` directory ([dev][dist-dev], [prod][dist-prod]), including an AMD build ([dev][dist-amd-dev], [prod][dist-amd-prod]).
 If you use Bower, fetch the files with `bower install jquery.promises`.
 With npm, it is `npm install jquery.promises`.

 ## Making Promises is easy - postponing them, too